JoWestermann/smolyax/paper/paper.md

     I^\Lambda := \sum \limits_{\bsnu \in \Lambda} \zeta_{\Lambda, \bsnu} I^\bsnu, \qquad \zeta_{\Lambda, \bsnu} := \sum \limits_{\bse \in \{0,1\}^d : \bsnu+\bse \in \Lambda} (-1)^{|\bse|}.
 \end{equation}

-# Vectorizable implementation of the Smolyak operator for HPC
+# A vectorizable implementation of the Smolyak operator

 To leverage key HPC techniques such as vectorization, parallelization, and batch processing, input data must conform to a uniform structure.
 However, the vectors and tensors in \eqref{eq:ip_smolyak} together with \eqref{eq:ip_tensorproduct} can exhibit a wide range of shapes, posing a challenge for efficient vectorization.
 A naive approach would be to zero-pad all tensors $\bsF^\bsnu$ in \eqref{eq:ip_smolyak} to the smallest possible common shape $(\max_{\bsnu \in \Lambda}(\nu_j))_{j=1}^d$.
 This approach, however, suffers from the curse-of-dimensionality, as memory requirements grow exponentially with $d$.
 With our implementation we navigate in between these two extremes of handling a large number of small tensors and a single, massive tensor.
 The key idea is to set up all tensors by:
 \begin{itemize}